LeeRenJie/LeeRenJie/README.md

   <samp>
     My name is <em>Lee Ren Jie</em>.
 I am learning to be a Fullstack Web Developer (MERN)
   <br/> Artificial Intelligence Enthusiast!!
 I Love the impact of AI
-   <br /> Love building websites to funnel my creativity
+   <br /> Love building websites from scratch
     <br /> Love the feeling when my PR is merged as an Open Source Contributor
     <br/> Fulltime Diploma Student at Asia Pacific University specialized in Software Engineering...
       <br/>